HiSPARC/publicdb/doc/data_access.rst

 There are several ways in which the |hisparc| data can be accessed:

-- Via the Public database Download Form
+- Via the Public database download forms.
 - Via Python using the |sapphire| framework (see `SAPPHiRE Tutorial
   <http://docs.hisparc.nl/sapphire/tutorial.html#downloading-and-accessing
-  -hisparc-data>`_)
+  -hisparc-data>`_).

-On this page the second method is explained and examples are given.
  To access metadata, like a list of all stations or information about a specific station see the :doc:`api_tutorial`.

 Download Form